EricssonResearch/ace-ake-authz/draft-selander-lake-authz.md

 This document describes a procedure for augmenting the lightweight authenticated Diffie-Hellman key exchange EDHOC {{I-D.ietf-lake-edhoc}} with third party-assisted authorization.

 The procedure involves a device, a domain authenticator, and an authorization service.
-The device and domain authenticator perform mutual authentication and authorization, assisted by the authorization service which provides relevant authorization information to the device (a "voucher") and to the authenticator.
+The device and domain authenticator perform mutual authentication and authorization, assisted by a the authorization service which provides relevant authorization information to the device (a "voucher") and to the authenticator.

 In this document we consider the target interaction for which authorization is needed to be "enrollment", for example joining a network for the first time (e.g., {{RFC9031}}), but it can be applied to authorize other target interactions.